FCap5/04_HW/README.md

 Like any good game of Pinball, trivia is all about the final score.
 I knew going into this that local storage was my weakspot, and it proved to be a royal pain in the a**.
 My big problem was that I was storing the score in the local storage and then trying to create a seperate storage item that had the playername and score.
 I was succesful in this, but then I realized that it was going to be nearly impossible to get just the information that I wanted from local storage.
 So, I had to strip it down.
 I ended up storing the score in a variable and then creating a local storage item in the score submit page.
 I had to create a loop to assign a key value so that I could then call it for the scoreboard.
 That one sucked and took me like, 3 hours.

 ## Finishing on furstrating
 With the scoreboard finished, I could no longer put off the CSS.
 It's by far my least favorite part.
 But, it needed to be done.
-So I did it.
+So I gave it a shot. . . and most of it didn't work.
+I realized that since I created most of my text in javascript, I needed to do my formatting in javascript.
+It sucked.

 ## Takeaways
 I think that doing some thorough pseudo-coding really helped me conceptulize what I needed for this project and ultimately helped me to move through the coding at a pretty good pace.
 I think that the one area where I can definitely afford to think further ahead is with my functions.
 I need to think about what I can code as a function so that I can condense my code and make it cleaner.